AdityakumarDA/AdityakumarDA/README.md

 I'm an aspiring **Data Analyst** who turns data into decisions.
 Skilled in tools like **Excel, Power BI, SQL, Python, Tableau, Alteryx, and R**, I love crafting compelling stories from raw datasets and visualizing insights that matter.

-Currently upgrading my expertise for the **Microsoft PL-300 Certification** and working on building my portfolio with real-world dashboards and case studies.
+Recently earned the **Microsoft Certified: PL-300 Power BI Data Analyst Associate** certification and currently building my portfolio with real-world dashboards and case studies.

 ---